New Orleans Saints

 The New Orleans Saints are a professional American football team based in New Orleans.
-The Saints compete in the National Football League (NFL) as a member of the league's National Football Conference (NFC) South Division.
-Since 1975, the team plays its home games at Caesars Superdome after utilizing Tulane Stadium during its first eight seasons.
+The Saints compete in the National Football League (NFL) as a member of the National Football Conference (NFC) South division.
+Since 1975, the team plays its home games at Caesars Superdome after using Tulane Stadium during its first eight seasons.
 Founded by John W. Mecom Jr., David Dixon, and the city of New Orleans on November 1, 1966, the Saints joined the NFL as an expansion team in 1967.
-They are named after the jazz music heritage of New Orleans and the spiritual hymn "When the Saints Go Marching In".

 The Saints were among the NFL's least successful franchises in their first several decades, where they went 20 consecutive seasons without a winning record or qualifying for the playoffs.
-They earned their first winning record and postseason berth in 1987, while their first playoff win would not occur until 2000, their 34th season.
+They earned their first winning record and postseason berth in 1987, while their first playoff win would not occur until 2000, the team's 34th season.
 The team's fortunes improved in the 21st century, especially during the late 2000s and 2010s, which saw them become more consistent postseason contenders.
 Their greatest success to date came in the 2009 season, when they won Super Bowl XLIV over the favored Indianapolis Colts, the team's first and only Super Bowl appearance so far.
-The Saints are one of two NFL franchises to win their sole Super Bowl appearance, along with the New York Jets, and the most recent to do so.
+The Saints, along with the New York Jets, are one of two NFL franchises to win their sole Super Bowl appearance.

-Franchise history
+History

 Early history

 Local sports entrepreneur Dave Dixon and a local civic group had been seeking an NFL franchise for over five years and had hosted record crowds for NFL exhibition games.
-To seal the NFL-AFL merger, NFL Commissioner Pete Rozelle arrived in New Orleans within a week, and announced on November 1, 1966, that the NFL officially had awarded the city of New Orleans an expansion franchise.
+To seal the NFL–AFL merger, NFL Commissioner Pete Rozelle arrived in New Orleans within a week, and announced on November 1, 1966, that the NFL officially had awarded the city of New Orleans an expansion franchise.
 The team was named for "When the Saints Go Marching In", the classic jazz standard associated with New Orleans.
 When the deal was reached a week earlier, Dixon strongly suggested to Rozelle that the announcement be delayed until November 1, to coincide with All Saints' Day.
 Dixon cleared the name with New Orleans' Archbishop Philip M. Hannan, who "thought it would be a good idea," according to Dixon.
 "He had an idea the team was going to need all the help it could get."